Skip to Content

 Buy your laundry products with coupons

 All those other tips will show you savings on your electric bill.
-And they might be so minor, they’re hard to see.
+And, since they’re not a lot of money all at once, the savings hard to see.
 But if you buy your laundry products with coupons, you’ll be able to see those savings written on a receipt.

 More Laundry Tips: